-Experienced Depression Lawyer in Calgary, Regina, and the Rest of Alberta
+Experienced Depression Lawyer in Alberta & Saskatchewan

 Our Calgary depression disability lawyer can explain to you and your insurance adjuster what's essential: the functional limitations your depression causes and how they affect your ability to work.
 Under Alberta and Saskatchewan law, the standard test of working is not the ability to sometimes manage to push yourself through a working day.
 An insurance company should ask the fundamental question, "What would a reasonable employer expect of an employee?"
 Even the most reasonable and understanding employer may not keep an employee who cannot be reliable.

 Your insurance company may have told you that it's a matter of simply making an effort, but you know that it's more than that.
 Mainly if you had a history of working before becoming depressed, you see the difference in your abilities.
 Long-term disability insurance is supposed to be there for you.
 When you cannot work, you will not be penalized because the insurance company does not understand your symptoms and limitations.
-Contact Ludwar Law Firm for legal advice relating to depression in Calgary.
+Contact Ludwar Law Firm for legal advice relating to depression in Alberta and Saskatchewan.

 The following are some commonly asked questions about disability claims involving depression.